initiators and artistic directors

 He is particularly interested in the legacy of post-independence architecture in Cambodia, a topic he has dealt with since 2007.
 In January 2020, the Achitectural Guide Phnom Penh he wrote together with Walter Koditek, was published.

-Moritz Henning is an active member of the board of stadtkultur international ev, which is dedicated to exchange between major cities of the world.
-He is also a member of docomomo international and the Förderverein Baukultur.
+Moritz Henning is a member of docomomo international and the Förderverein Baukultur.

 -